DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/settings.md

 ## Deformation

 ### Max Deform Percentage
 Maximum deformation in percent.
-The exact value depends on the distance of the vertex to the mesh origin, e.g. a vertex that is far out can achieve a much higher deformation than a vertex that is located near the origin.
+The exact value depends on the distance of the vertex to the deformation origin, e.g. a vertex that is far out can achieve a much higher deformation than a vertex that is located near the origin.
+Learn more about how the deformation works [here](../../advanced-guides/deformation-origin.md).

 ### Max Hit Deform Percentage
-Maximum deformation in a *single impact*, e.g. 10%, means that at least 10 hits (10 x 10% = 100%) are required to achieve the "*Max Deform Percentage*".
+Maximum deformation in a *single impact*, e.g. 10%, means that at least 10 hits (10 x 10% = 100%) are required to achieve the ``Max Deform Percentage``.

 ### Max Hit Acceleration
 Acceleration ($m/s²$) required to achieve "*Max Hit Deform Percentage*".
-Can be measured with the debug setting "[*Debug Vehicle Velocity*](#debug)".
+Can be measured with the debug setting [``Debug Vehicle Velocity``](#debug).

 ### Impact Registration Interval
 Delay (*in seconds*) between the next hit that can processed.
 With this setting, hits that follow each other too quickly are ignored (*for performance reasons*).